CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 ## OpenShift Installation

-Use the Openshift installation guide to install OpenShift Enterprise on your host.
-Make sure to choose the proper version of Openshift you want to install.
+Use the OpenShift installation guide to install OpenShift Enterprise on your host.
+Make sure to choose the proper version of OpenShift you want to install.
 The main instructions for 3.11 are here and you'll be able to select a different version there, if needed:

 <https://docs.openshift.com/container-platform/3.11/install/index.html>